DFE-Digital/architecture/governance/technical-governance.md

 **Major exception**

-Where non-compliance is more significant or complex, the architecture team will arrange a review, at pace, pulling in a range of SMEs and perspectives to ascertain whether an exception is possible and the conditions that would be applied.
+Where non-compliance is more significant or complex, the architecture team will arrange a review, at pace, pulling in a range of subject matter experts and perspectives to ascertain whether an exception is possible and the conditions that would be applied.

 **Exemption review**